 A direct result of honeydew production is the damage done to the host plant.
 The aphids severely weaken the plant, which can no longer absorb light as efficiently due to the loss of chlorophyll.

-Finally, aphids can transmit a range of plant-based diseases, which infect the weakened plants through the lesions an aphid creates while feeding.
+Finally, aphids can transmit a range of plant-based diseases, which infect weakened plants through the lesions an aphid creates while feeding.

 Isolate the affected plant or plants, and always sterilize any tools before, during, and after the treatment to prevent cross-contamination.